ayman2002rahman/Pickhacks2023/README.md

 # Pickhacks2023

-Description: We record an audio from the environment and enter a prompt.
-Both these inputs are fed to a generative AI model which generates a new audio clip.
-The audio clip is then played back to the user.

-The audio clip can be saved to the user's device.
+Description: Our app is meant for explorers who want to keep track of the nature they see.
+It uses AI to identify various species of plants and animals and then allows the user to add them to their collection.
+The user can then view their collection and see the different species they have seen.

 ## Inspiration

-We were inspired by the idea of using AI to generate new content.
-We wanted to explore the idea of using AI to generate new audio clips.
+We were inspired by the fact that many people are interested in nature but don't know what they are looking at.
+We wanted to create an app that would allow people to explore and learn about the nature around them.
+It would also act as a reward system for people who are interested in nature.